-Updated January 2017 — Feeling a bit uneasy about the current economy's impact on your family's wealth-building — or wealth-maintaining — strategies?
+Updated June 2018 — Feeling a bit uneasy about the current economy's impact on your family's wealth-building—or wealth-maintaining—strategies?
 That's only natural, says William Hamerman, Wealth Planning Strategist for Wells Fargo Private Bank.
-With record highs in the U.S. equity markets, the Dow Jones Industrial Average (Dow) crossing 20,000 in January 2017, and rising interest rates getting investors' attention, many have fresh questions about their financial plans, he says.
+With the impacts of 2017 tax reform, volatility in the U.S. equity markets, and rising interest rates getting investors' attention, many have questions about their financial plans, he says.

 Here are a few wealth management strategies to consider during this time of volatility and change:

 Keep in mind that interest increases will likely phase in slowly and steadily over the coming months and years, so this may still be an ideal time to take advantage of reasonably low rates.